exoscale/coax/README.md

 during development you might need to be aware of the existence of that cache (ex if you defined a bugged coercer, or while doing REPL dev).

-In any case you can turn off the cache by passing `:exoscale.coax/cache false` to the options of coerce/conform/coerce-structure, alternatively you can manually fiddle with the cache under `exoscale.coax/coercer-cache`, for instance via `(reset! exoscale.coax/coercer-cache {})`.
+In any case you can turn off the cache by passing `:cache false` to the options of coerce/conform/coerce-structure, alternatively you can manually fiddle with the cache under `exoscale.coax/coercer-cache`, for instance via `(reset! exoscale.coax/coercer-cache {})`.

 ## License